Connecticut Valley Oral Surgery Associates serving Greenfield, Amherst, Northampton, Brattleboro, & Keene

 Oral and maxillofacial surgery requires additional years of hospital-based surgical and anesthesia training after graduation from dental school.
-As oral and maxillofacial surgeons, Drs.
-Capasso, Garlick, Albanese, Edmunds, Weldon, and Blount manage a wide variety of problems relating to the mouth, teeth and facial regions.
-Dr. Capasso practice a full scope of oral and maxillofacial surgery with expertise ranging from dental implant surgery and wisdom tooth removal to corrective jaw surgery.
+As oral and maxillofacial surgeons, Peter A. Albanese, Jr, DMD, Patrick W. Edmunds, DMD, Christopher A. Blount, DDS, Nicholas Theberge, DDS and Benjamin H. Farr, DDS, MD manage a wide variety of problems relating to the mouth, teeth and facial regions.
+Drs.
+Albanese, Edmunds, Blount and Theberge practice a full scope of oral and maxillofacial surgery with expertise ranging from dental implant surgery and wisdom tooth removal to corrective jaw surgery.
 This also includes techniques designed to rebuild bone structure with minimal surgical intervention and optimal patient comfort.
 We can also diagnose and treat facial pain, facial injuries, and fractures.

 Our staff is trained in assisting with Intravenous (IV) sedation or outpatient general anesthesia in our state-of-the-art office setting.
 Patients are continuously monitored during and after surgery.

 Most of our surgery is done in the office under local anesthesia or intravenous anesthesia.
 Pediatric oral surgery is usually done with nitrous oxide analgesia and local anesthesia.
 Some of our surgery is done in the hospital either as an outpatient or inpatient.
 We operate at Brattleboro Memorial Hospital and Cooley Dickinson Hospital.
 Hospital arrangements are made through our business office staff and coordinated with the selected hospital.